We’re committed to keeping our readers informed.

 According to CNN, the vast majority of states have left school-reopening decisions up to school districts and local health officials.
 A few states have ordered schools to provide either part-time or full-time in-person instruction, including Florida, Texas, Arkansas, and Iowa.

 Schools in many states have now resumed in-person classes, though already there have been reports of schools closing temporarily after identifying positive cases.
-In Connecticut, where more than half of the state’s school districts have resumed full-time in-person instruction, at least 12 schools have closed after teachers or students tested positive, and in New Jersey, at least six districts have said they will switch to remote-only instruction.
+In Connecticut, where more than half of the state’s school districts have resumed full-time in-person instruction, at least 12 schools closed after teachers or students tested positive, and in New Jersey, at least six districts have said they will switch to remote-only instruction.
 In one county in Georgia, which resumed classes on August 3, more than 900 students and staff members were told to quarantine after potential exposure.
 Meanwhile, the New York Times reports that a number of school districts in the Northeast are delaying reopening after discovering that high-school students had recently attended large parties.

 Over the summer, Florida’s Department of Education issued an emergency order requiring all “brick-and-mortar schools” to open “at least five days per week for all students.”
 The order, which came as Florida continued to see record numbers of new coronavirus cases each day, has received pushback from teachers, who worry that the state is prioritizing economic recovery over the safety of students and staff.
 While teachers unions have sued to block the order, it remains in effect, and CNN reports that in the month since schools in the state began reopening, COVID cases among children under 18 have risen 26 percent.